davidemerson/nnix.com/content/reading/Never_Too_Small_Reimagining_Small_Space_Living.md

   authorname = ["Beath, Joel & Price, Elizabeth"] pubyear = ["2021"]
   rating = ["3"]
+  recommender = ["Charles H."]
 +++

 A light, fast read.
-I like their videos more, it’s much harder to get a sense of these tiny spaces in print.&nbsp;
+I like their videos more, it’s much harder to get a sense of these tiny spaces in print.